fisherro/streams/README.md

 ## streams::Stdio\_ostream

+A base class for stdio-based Ostreams.

+## streams::Simple\_stdio\_ostream

 This class provides an ostream wrapped around a stdio FILE pointer.
 Just pass its ctor a FILE\*.
-The Stdio\_ostream does not claim ownership of the FILE\*; you'll have to close it yourself.
+The Simple\_stdio\_ostream does not claim ownership of the FILE\*; you'll have to close it yourself.

 ## streams::stdouts &amp; streams::stderrs